 The recommendations below will provide suggestions based on your Voice-over.
 To navigate to your Voice-over Toolbar to make these edits, be sure to review the instructions under the Editing the AI Voice-over Script article.

-Add Pauses to better sync your audio with visuals
+Add Pauses to better sync your voice-over with visuals

-Add Pauses to better sync your audio with visuals
+Add Pauses to better sync your voice-over with visuals

 Please note: